Search FAQs

 -

-Yes, you have to live in Chicago to enroll and attend magnet, magnet cluster, open enrollment, and Selective Enrollment schools.
+Yes, you have to live in Chicago to enroll and attend magnet, magnet cluster, dual language, and open enrollment schools, and Selective Enrollment schools.
 You don't have to live in Chicago to apply, participate in the computerized lottery selection or testing process, and even be selected, but you have to provide proof of city of Chicago residency by July 1 of the enrolling school year.

 -